Go directly to content

 News

-When you begin working at a new job after finishing school, you’re in the starting phase of getting good salary and career-related development.
-And if you have the right focus at work, you can look forward to strong salary growth – even when your career’s just starting out.
+When you start a new job after finishing your studies, you're at the starting line for both salary and career development.
+With the right focus, you can look forward to strong salary growth within the first few years.

 Locked padlock